The world is dead and so, so,

 The results were "unreasonably effective" and really quite amusing.

-And in an unusual turn of events, we adapted the system to provide
+And in an unusual turn of events, Alex and I adapted the system to provide

 lyrics for a

 In this article we offer the brief thoughts of two computer scientists (Alex and I) on creativity and probe the poetic powers of a char-rnn.
 But mostly this is an excuse to copy paste amusing passages of computer generated ramblings.